-D. Schedules and Measurable Milestones
+D. Schedules and measurable milestones

-Provide schedules and measurable milestones to perform the proposed research and enable required deliverables.
+Provide the schedule and measurable milestones for the proposed research.
 (Note: Measurable milestones should capture key development points in tasks and should be clearly articulated and defined in time relative to start of effort.)
 Where the effort consists of multiple portions which could reasonably be partitioned for purposes of funding, these should be identified as options.
-Additionally, proposals should clearly explain the technical approach(es) that will be employed to meet or exceed each program metric and provide ample justification as to why the approach(es) is/are feasible.
-The milestones must not include proprietary information.
+Additionally, describe the material and/or data deliverables associated with the proposed research and the due date for each within the proposed schedule.